Bridging the Skills Gap: Workforces for Electrification

 Gas Infrastructure Decommissioning

-The government of the Australian Capital Territory (ACT) were considering methods of shutting down the gas network over time, as well as different policy options that would assist in transitioning people off gas.
-The figures below show two different methods for shutting down the gas network.
-The first is to shut down portions of the gas network once consumption has fallen below a certain threshold and the second is to shut down an equal portion each year.
+The government of the Australian Capital Territory (ACT) was considering methods of shutting down the gas network over time, as well as different policy options that would assist in transitioning people off gas.

 Figure 8 – Gas Consumption Over Time Using a Threshold Based Decommissioning Approach, Source: Energeia